-I’ve been thinking lately (as I sometimes am known to do) about how different people go through life.
+I’ve been thinking lately about how different people go through life.
 Now, there are technically as many different lifestyles as there are people who have ever lived on this planet, since nobody’s life is exactly the same as anyone else’s.
 But there are certain commonalities amongst groups of people who share the same geographic region, time period, or personality traits.

 It’s that last aspect I’ve been considering.
 I’m an amateur psychologist of sorts (an OFFICIAL amateur psychologist; I have a Psych minor and everything), and considering how people think is one of my hobbies.
 I had a mini revelation lately (and make no claims of originality; I’m sure someone has had these thoughts before), that people fall into three basic types when it comes to their work styles: leaders, followers, and for lack of a better, semi-alliterative term, loners.
 Let’s take a closer look at each of them: